All Episodes

 You just did.

-This is uh a portion of his uh remarks.
+This is a portion of his remarks.

-We got two portions, actually.
+We've got two portions, actually.

-Uh this would be the first.
+This would be the first.

 You can look at what you've done here this past period with great pride.

-I wish I could say that everything we've done here is going perfectly.
+I wish I could say that everything we've done here has gone perfectly, but that's not how life works, regrettably.

-When thousands of people make dozens of difficult decisions on hundreds of pressing issues, for the most part, matters that are new and unfamiliar, uh, where there's no roadmap and no guidebook that says here's exactly how you should do something.
+When thousands of people make dozens of difficult decisions on hundreds of pressing issues, for the most part, matters that are new and unfamiliar, where there's no roadmap and no guidebook that says here's exactly how you should do something, the hope has to be not perfection, but that most decisions with the perspective of time will turn out to be the right ones, and that the perspective of history will judge the overwhelming majority of those decisions favorably.

 He is an extraordinary public servant.

-Here's the second of these two sound bites that we have.
+Here's the second of these two soundbites that we have.

-Yet despite the tumult of the times, I left this post in 1977, believing strongly that America was a force for good in the world, that the vast majority of the American people were wise and decent people, and that America would continue to be the principled leader in the free world.
+Yet, despite the tumult of the times, I left this post in 1977 believing strongly that America was a force for good in the world, that the vast majority of the American people were wise and decent people, and that America would continue to be the principled leader in the free world.

 That has been proven right.

-And I can say that as I leave at the end of my second, and the good Lord willing my last I do leave, believing as I did thirty years ago, that America is a truly great nation, that the American people are wise and decent, and that America's leadership in the world is not just useful, but that it is urgently needed.
+I do leave, believing as I did 30 years ago, that America is a truly great nation, that the American people are wise and decent, and that America's leadership in the world is not just useful, but that it is urgently needed.

-And let there be no doubt, despite the fact that we have been successful in preventing attacks since September 11th, years without an attack in this country.
+And let there be no doubt, despite the fact that we have been successful in preventing attacks since September 11th, years without an attack in this country, ours is a troubled and very dangerous world, and we must not forget it.

 That's absolutely right.